Capturing the critical coupling of large random Kuramoto networks with graphons: Main Results

-Notice that the cut norm portion of Hypothesis~\ref{hyp:ConvergenceSequences} can be satisfied with high probability by taking $W_n = W_{\mathbb{H}(n,W)}$ or $W_n = W_{\mathbb{G}(n,W)}$ for all $n \geq 1$, while Remark~\ref{rmk:Graphon} indicates that many other such sequences exist.
-Furthermore, the previous section discussed conditions for the degree convergence, primarily coming from \cite{vizuete2021laplacian}.
-The condition \ref{Wcompactness} on $W$ is used to prove compactness of the operator $T_W$ on the space $C([0,1])$ and is necessary to our results.
+The condition \eqref{Wcompactness} on $W$ guarantees that $T_W$ maps $C[0,1]$ to itself and will further be employed to prove compactness of the operator $T_W$ on the space $C([0,1])$ and is necessary to our results.
 It can be easily verified in the case of continuous $W$, while \cite[Appendix~A]{bramburger2024persistence} proves that it holds for piecewise continuous ring graphons.
 We now provide the following lemma that can be used to confirm the remaining portion of Hypothesis~\ref{hyp:ConvergenceSequences}, with the proof left to Appendix~\ref{app:OmegaConv}.

 \begin{lem} Let $\Omega:[0,1] \to [-1,1]$ be a continuous function and for each $n \geq 1$ let $ \{x_1,x_2,\dots,x_n\}$ be an ordered $n$-tuple of independent uniform random points drawn from $[0,1]$.
 If the step function $\Omega_n$ is assigned the value $\Omega_n(x) = \Omega(x_j)$ for all $x \in I_j^n$ and $j = 1,\dots, n$ then